OpenLiberty/ci.gradle/docs/installFeature.md

 In Open Liberty runtime versions 18.0.0.1 and below, this task will be skipped.
 A warning message will be displayed.
 The Open Liberty runtime versions 18.0.0.1 and below are bundled with all applicable features.
 There is no need to install or uninstall additional features.

+In Open Liberty runtime versions 21.0.0.11 and above, you can install custom user features.
+Check this [blog](https://openliberty.io/blog/2022/07/06/user-feature-install.html) on how to build and install user feature using Maven plug-ins.

 ### Dependencies

 The Liberty Gradle plugin defines the `libertyFeature` dependency configuration for installing features.
 If the `java` plugin is applied in the build, then the `libertyFeature` configuration extends from the `java` plugin's `compileOnly` configuration to provide Liberty API, SPI, and  Java specification dependencies.

 The `libertyFeature` dependency configuration can install features in Liberty runtime versions 18.0.0.2 and above.
 Use the `io.openliberty.features` group for Open Liberty features, or the `com.ibm.websphere.appserver.features` group for WebSphere Liberty features.

+The `featuresBom` dependency configuration is used to install user feature.
+See [prepareFeature.md](prepareFeature.md) for details.

 You need to include `group`, `name`, and `version` values that describes the artifacts to use.
 An `ext` value for the ESA file type is not required.

 ### dependsOn
 `installFeature` depends on `libertyCreate` to evaluate the set of features in the server configuration file.

+If the `featuresBom` dependency is configured, then `installFeature` depends on `prepareFeature` to generate `features.json` file for the user feature.

 ### Properties